yapl-language/documentation/src/content/docs/features/conditionals.md

----
-title: Conditionals
-description: Learn how to use if/else statements and conditional logic in YAPL templates
----

 # Conditionals

 Conditionals allow you to include or exclude content based on runtime conditions, making your templates adaptive and context-aware.
 YAPL supports `if`, `else`, and nested conditional statements.